Broadcast a live video

 Once you have a live production ready, you will want to broadcast it.
 In order to this you can connect it to a broadcasting service like YouTube, Twitch or Vimeo.

 I briefly explain what the play out server / media server actually does.
 In order to make the streaming size more manageable, the stream first is encoded.
 You can compare this to zipping files.
 You squeeze gigabytes down to megabytes and then package it into a protocol like RTMP to stream it over the internet.

 Connect your video feed to a media server

-To connect your video feed in OBS to a play out service, you need a digital key.
+To connect your video feed in Open Broadcaster Software (OBS) to a play out service, you need a ndigital key.
 The key is a set of characters you can copy and then paste into a field in OBS.
 Once this connection is established, you can go live.

 Once you are ready to show something live to an audience on the web, you need to stream your feed to a distribution hub or media player.
 In technical terms: Ingest the feed.